 It is advised for both the Maltese and the Maltipoo, that because both breeds are vulnerable to Collapsing Trachea, that his lead is attached to a harness and not a collar.
 This helps to preserve his neck and decrease the likelihood of them suffering from it.

-Both the Maltese and the Maltipoo are people pleasers, and enjoy treats and praise from their master, and therefore they both enjoy training.
-The Maltipoo, due to his Poodle parent’s character, is often more intelligent and enjoys being worked, and as such he takes to training quicker and is less stubborn that the Maltese.
+Both the Maltese and the Maltipoo are people pleasers and enjoy treats and praise from their master, and therefore they both enjoy training.
+The Maltipoo, due to his Poodle parent’s character, is often more intelligent and enjoys being worked, and as such he takes to training quicker and is less stubborn than the Maltese.

 Both of these guys require early socialization to ensure that they are well behaved around other humans and other animals, and are comfortable in a variety of situations outside of the family home.

 The Maltese is sometimes known as being slightly yappy and this is a recognized behavioral issue known as ‘little-man syndrome’.
 This is because he either feels the need to prove his worth because he is so small, or he believes that he is the pack leader due to being over spoilt, and this results in him being aggressive or frequently barking.